wudixiaotie/simple_im/README.md

 # simple_im
 ## I use toml as transmission protocol instead of xml or json.
 ## Use postgresql as database for user & group information store.
-## The pg connection pool is implement by myself instead of use poolboy, why?
+## The pg connection pool implement by myself instead of use poolboy, why?
 Because the [pg driver](https://github.com/epgsql/epgsql) allow concurrent pgsql:equery on same connection.
 ### Protocol
 Request:
 ```toml